Frequently Asked Questions

 6. What kind of paid healthcare- relevant experience do you accept for admission to the program?

-Applicants must have a minimum of 2,000 hours of relevant paid healthcare-relevant experience (updated for the 2023 application cycle).
-There are no specific jobs, titles, or professions that qualify as “healthcare-relevant experience.”
+Applicants must have a minimum of 2,000 hours of relevant paid healthcare-relevant experience.
+There are no specific jobs, titles, or professions that qualify for the healthcare-relevant experience.
 The program expects applicants to explain how the healthcare experience is relevant and will support the applicant's success in the program.
 If the applicant believes the healthcare-relevant experience has been "non-traditional," this should be explained in the personal statement of the CASPA application.
-Some of the healthcare-relevant experience the program has not typically accepted include lifeguard, personal trainer or yoga/pilates instructor in a gym, non-medical researcher, and ER registrar.
+Some of the healthcare-relevant experience the program has not typically accepted include lifeguard, personal trainer or yoga/pilates instructor in a gym, non-medical researcher, and registrar/front office/administrative only positions.

 7. Does the admission committee allow extensions for the completion of any prerequisite including healthcare-relevant experience?